zzhangjii/learning-library/lab-guides/LabGuide200.md

    ![](images/200/27-2.PNG)

-- Scroll down furthur on the page and select your PUBLIC SSH Key **NOTE:** You will paste the public key you copied in Step 5 into the SSH KEY field by selecting the "Paste SSH Keys" radio button. `The public key should all be on ONE LINE`
+- Scroll down furthur on the page to insert your PUBLIC SSH Key **NOTE:** You will paste the public key you copied in Step 5 into the SSH KEY field by selecting the **Paste SSH Keys** radio button. `The public key should all be on ONE LINE`

    ![](images/200/28.PNG)

-- In the Configure networking Section you will take ALL of the defaults as shown:
+- In the Configure networking section you will take ALL of the defaults as shown:

    ![](images/200/29.PNG)

 - Click **Create**

-After a few minutes you should see a running instance with a Public IP Address.
+  After a few minutes you should see a running instance with a Public IP Address:

 - `Make a note of the IP Address as we will be using this in the next step.`